cassianoperin/CHIP8_GO/README.md

 1. Create graphical menus
 2. Sound glitches in Windows version
-3. Windows version is slowest than Mac version (review after Ebiten migration)
+3. Windows version is slowest than Mac version
-4. Improve sound to a channel and play continuously the beep when SoundTimer is positive
-5. Create .ini file to the remap keyboard games
-6. Create .ini file to general configuration (may be used for the GUI settings to be read by the main program)
-7. Save and read savestates from disk